 Further, the University of Minnesota recommends that all travelers register with the U.S. embassy in the country they are visiting via the Smart Traveler Enrollment Program (STEP) to receive the embassy’s most recent health and safety updates during your time abroad.

 The University of Minnesota does not plan to restrict University travel or withdraw travelers from these countries at this time.
 However, we will continue to monitor the situation closely and post updates via this website.

 For updates, go to the International Travel Announcements web page:

 Does the Executive Order impact students who are, or will be, studying abroad?

-The Executive Order does not prohibit travel outside the U.S. however, it does prohibit entry (or reentry) of citizens of Syria indefinitely and citizens of Iraq, Iran, Libya, Somalia, Sudan and Yemen for at least 90 days.
-Since the issuance of this executive order on January 27, 2017, the administration has said that permanent residents from these countries will be allowed to enter to serve the national interest.
+The Executive Order does not prohibit travel outside the U.S.; however, it does prohibit the issuing of visas to citizens of Iran, Libya, Somalia, Sudan, Syria, and Yemen for at least 90 days.

 For students who are concerned about their own legal status, they should be in touch with their campus education abroad office in advance of travel to receive direction, assistance, and/or support.